tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 If the Issuer is willing to give a token to the Client, the Issuer decrypts TokenRequest.encrypted_origin_name to discover "origin".
 If this fails, the Issuer rejects the request with a 400 error.
-Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-stable-mapping}}.
+Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-anon-issuer-origin-id}}.
 If this fails, the Issuer rejects the request with a 400 error.
 Otherwise, the output is index_result.